 While our opinions often differed, I was also influenced by Senator Strom Thurmond when I paged for him in high school.
 His commitment to service and his strong work ethic left a lasting impression on me.
 I want to return that level of service to District 81.

 I am now a principal engineer at the Savannah River National Laboratory (SRNL) where I study renewable energy.
-I serve on the Board of Directors for the South Carolina Solar Council and the South Carolina Biomass Council.
-I am also on the City of Aiken’s Energy and Environmental Committee.
+I serve as the Chair for the Board of Directors for the South Carolina Solar Council and and on the Board of Directors for the South Carolina Biomass Council.
+I am also on the City of Aiken’s Energy and Environmental Committee, responsible for Earth Day Aiken.

 If you would like to learn more about me and why I am running, please listen to the podcast found here.